Facilitators

 And our team of Agile Learning Facilitators (ALFs) coordinate our day-to-day flow!

 Isa Frost (she/her) joined our team, bringing her background as an artist, art educator, and youth adventure facilitator out and around the city.
-She hosts lots of games, park trips, museum trips, and cooking offerings.
+She hosts a photography class as well as many playful park and museum trips.

 Arthur Velwest (they/he) joined us to host a once-a-week game and then stuck around.
 And we’re so glad they did!
 Arthur is a fantastic game master who facilitates table-top games, live action role-playing games, online game time, and outdoor adventures.

 Ryan Shollenberger (he/him) has been a central figure at ALC-NYC since day one.
-Ryan’s background in education includes several degrees and time teaching in a variety of environments.
+Ryan’s background includes a masters of education from NYU Steinhardt and time teaching in a variety of environments.

 Abby Oulton (she/her) joined ALC-NYC when the school first officially opened as the flagship ALC in the fall of 2013.
 Starting in 2015, she took on a bunch of administration and community building work.
 In 2016, she assumed co-directorship of the school and started organizing trainings.
 Since 2017, she has served as vice president of the ALC Network, doing work that very much echoes what she does locally in NYC, and consulting for other organizations.
 She’s nerdy about systems and about how learning happens, in machines and societies as much as in individual living beings.
 She loves working directly with groups of self-directed kids, but she does more writing and behind-the-scenes work these days.